danasf/hatefilter/Readme.md

 Hate Filter
 =====
-A simple experiment using a Naïve Bayes classifier to detect homophobia, other types of hate in comments, text and tweets.
-At the moment the corpus of training data is really small.
+An experiment using a Naïve Bayes classifier to detect hate (misogyny, homophobia, racism, etc) in comments, text and tweets.
+At the moment the corpus of training data is limited and small.

 Contributions and ideas for improvement are welcome.